Budget Cold Weather Clothing

-Wellco Air Force Snow / Extreme Cold Weather Mukluks
+Wellco Air Force Extreme Cold Weather Mukluks with liners

 "Mickey Mouse" Extreme Cold Weather Boots

 One or two pairs of thick insulating socks or a thin liner pair and thicker over socks make a huge difference.
-Wool gives the best insulation, at least 70% wool is ideal, a small amount of synthetic material such as nylon or polyester helps durability, and some elastic material gives a snug fit and prevents them from sagging.
+Wool gives the best insulation, at least 70% wool is ideal, a small amount of synthetic material such as nylon or polyester helps durability, and some elastic material gives a snug fit and prevents your socks from sliding down.
 Cheaper mainly synthetic socks aren't so good, they cause sweating and damp retention which as well as being unpleasant will make your feet cold.
 Too many pairs of socks makes your boots tight and squashes out much of the insulating air.